-As at July 31, 2023, the Company has accrued \$99,681 (\$75,648USD) relating to the Yemen branch tax audit of the years ended December 31, 2007 to 2012.
-A notice of assessment was received from the Government of Yemen in December 2014 of \$432,845USD, which the Company objected to on the basis that incorrect bases were being used in the calculations.
-The Company provided further evidence to the Government of Yemen regarding the bases used to calculate the assessment and a lower amount was assessed, but not finalized.
-Due to the state of affairs in Yemen, the Company has not yet been able to finalize payment terms of the assessment, but has accrued the reassessed amount as a liability.
+As at July 31, 2024, the Company has accrued a total of \$159,465, relating to the Yemen branch tax audit of the years ended December 31, 2007 to 2012 (\$79,069USD) and for the years ended December 31, 2013 to 2018 (\$36,410USD).

+A notice of assessment was received from the Government of Yemen in December 2014 of \$432,845USD for the years ended December 31, 2007 to 2012, which the Company objected to on the basis that incorrect bases were being used in the calculations.
 In April 2022, the Company received Notice of Assessments from the Government of Yemen in the amount of \$271,186USD for the years ended December 31, 2013 to 2018.
+For both tax audits, the Company provided further evidence to the Government of Yemen regarding the bases used to calculate the assessment and a lower amount was assessed for both.
+Due to the state of affairs in Yemen, there has been significant delays in finalizing these amounts.
+Subsequent to July 31, 2024, the Tax Court of Yemen finalized the amount owed for the 2007 to 2012 years; final say on the 2013 to 2018 tax years has not been received to date.
+While the Company has not yet been able to finalize payment terms of the assessments, the reassessed amounts have been accrued as a liability.

 In March 2023, the Company received a Notice of Assessment from the Government of Yemen in the amount of \$12,565USD relating to the 2019 tax review.
-Subsequent to July 31, 2023, in August 2023, the Company received a Notice of Assessment from the Government of Yemen in the amount of \$11,889USD relating to the 2020 tax review.

-As with the assessment received in 2014, the Company prepared objections to these assessments using the argument that the bases used to calculate the assessments were incorrect.
+In August 2023, the Company received a Notice of Assessment from the Government of Yemen in the amount of \$11,889USD relating to the 2020 tax review.
+As with the assessments received in 2014 and 2022 regarding the 2007 to 2018 tax audits, the Company prepared objections to the 2019 and 2020 assessments using the argument that the bases used to calculate the assessments were incorrect.
 Notices of objection were filed with the Government of Yemen in October 2022, March 2023 and August 2023, respectively.

-As the Company believes that the Notice of Assessments will be reversed or reduced after the objection is reviewed, this tax amount has not been accrued as the eventual amount of the taxes owed is not known as this time.
-A tax review of the years ended December 31, 2021 and 2022 are currently underway, with no communications received back to date.
+As the Company believes that the Notice of Assessments will be reversed or significantly reduced after the objections are reviewed, the tax amounts for 2019 to date have not been accrued as the eventual amount of the taxes owed is not known as this time.
+A tax review of the years ended December 31, 2021 and 2022 is currently underway, with no communications received back to date.

-Notes to the consolidated financial statements July 31, 2023 (Stated in Canadian dollars)
+Notes to the consolidated financial statements July 31, 2024 (Stated in Canadian dollars)